vazhinskiyevgeniy/edgeazure/README.rst

 ====================================
-Edge Compute for Multicloud Apps using Azure Site
+Edge Compute for Multicloud Apps Using Azure VNET Site
 ====================================

 .. contents:: Table of Contents